General Interview Guide

 Don’t just rattle off a list of things you have done.
 Consider how you will connect the different parts of your background into a cohesive that also connects to the position you’re interviewing for.

-Somewhere in the neighborhood of 90 seconds is a good amount of time for an answer to this kind of question.
+Somewhere around 90 seconds is a good amount of time for an answer to this kind of question.

 Answering Behavioral Interview Questions: The “SOART*” Technique